JaehoonSong12/ydjs-projects/README.md

 ## Known Issues (Bugs)
 There are no known bugs or incomplete features.
 ## Dependencies and External Assets
-No dependencies and external assets are specified since the assignment has a tutorial style format.
+All the dependencies and external assets are resolved within the solution following the assignment tutorial format.
+- external asset, "Japanese Mask," has been added to the project solution.